What Is an ETF?

 This measures how much money has flowed into an ETF and is measured on a daily, weekly or monthly basis.

 While ETFs offer certain benefits for investors, they’re simple tools.
-But tools alone don’t build a house — it requires a plan and skilled craftsmen to do it.
-While some investors are financially handy, others may benefit by working with a financial advisor who knows how to use a variety of financial tools to get you where you want to be.
-They’ll do the heavy lifting and build a plan that may incorporate ETFs so you can live your life without added financial stress.
+But tools alone don’t build a house—doing so requires a plan and skilled craftsmen to use the proper tools to do it.
+While some investors are financially handy, others may benefit by working with a financial advisor who knows how to use a variety of financial tools to get them where they want to be.
+A financial advisor can incorporate ETFs into a broader financial plan that’s designed to give you confidence that you’re on track to reach your financial goals.

-Exchange traded funds (ETFs) have risks and trade similar to stocks.
-Shares of ETFs are bought and sold in the market at a market price, as a result, they may trade at a premium or discount to the fund's actual net asset value.
-Investors selling ETF shares in the market may lose money including the original amount invested.
+Exchange-traded funds (ETFs) have risks and trade similarly to stocks.
+Shares of ETFs are bought and sold in the market at a market price; as a result, they may trade at a premium or discount to the fund's actual net asset value.
+Investors selling ETF shares in the market may lose money, including the original amount invested.